Heel Pain & Shockwave Therapy

 Why have I developed Heel Pain?

-Once we have a diagnosis, we can prescribe a course of treatment appropriate to you.
-This may include a combination of therapies such as stretching/strengthening exercises, strapping, orthotics, manual therapy.
-Interventions such as shockwave or ultrasound guided steroid injections can also be very successful when treating heel pain.
+Once we have a diagnosis, we can recommend a treatment plan that is appropriate to you.
+This may include a combination of therapies such as:

 Frequently Asked Questions about Heel Pain & Shockwave Therapy